 We were the first in our 342 circle to visit one of the most dramatic sights in the Sierra Nevada, although as the crow flies it was just three miles or so from Aspen Hollow.
 This was the Boole Tree, one of the ten largest of the giant sequoias, the most massive trees on Earth.
-The Boole Tree was the only mature sequoia left standing in a large grove that was logged between 1892 and 1918.
-What remains are hundreds of stumps.
+The Boole Tree was the only mature sequoia left standing after the Converse Basin Grove was logged between 1892 and 1918.
+Hundreds of stumps are all that remains of what was one of the largest groves of sequoias.
 (See the photos and map in the insert at the bottom of the page.)

 Ironically the timber from old growth sequoias is brittle and unsuitable for structural purposes, so the wood ended up as fence-posts, shingles, grape stakes, and pencils.
-When Larry and I were there in the 1950s there was no trail to the Boole, so we had to walk along a skid road through the forest, a cleared path made for dragging sequoia logs that over time had become more of a gully.
+When Larry and I were there in the 1950s there was no trail to the Boole, so we had to walk along a skid road through the forest, a cleared path made for dragging sequoia logs that over time had become more of a gully strewn with rusted pieces of saws and chain.
 The images from that afternoon have stayed with me as a reference point ever since.

 Larry and I talked about religion and a bit about politics, but our views on those subjects were quite different.
 Without saying as much we agreed to disagree; we had a lot of other things in common.
 Another important lesson learned.